sergiodxa/remix-utils/README.md

 ### useHydrated

-This let you detect if your component is already hydrated, this means the JS of the component loaded client-side and React is working.
+This lets you detect if your component is already hydrated.
+This means the JS for the element loaded client-side and React is running.

-With useHydrated, you can render different things on the server and client, while ensuring the hydration will not have a mismatched HTML.
+With useHydrated, you can render different things on the server and client while ensuring the hydration will not have a mismatched HTML.

 ```ts
 import { useHydrated } from "remix-utils/react";